chillbuilds/local-notes/readme.md

 Electron app to create, edit, tag, and delete local text files

+# built with
+* nodejs
+* electron
+* fs

+# how to deploy
+npm i
+npm start

 # to do
+* styling updates for note col
-* set/change local note directory
+* move note directory update to modal with "settings" button
 * tagging
-* note backup
+* s3 note backup
-* uhh.. everything else also